wunderwuzzi23/blog/content/posts/2021/offensive-bpf-bpftrace.md

   card: "summary_large_image"
   site: "@wunderwuzzi23"
   creator: "@wunderwuzzi23"
-  title: "Offensive BPF - Malicious deeds with bpftrace"
+  title: "Offensive BPF - Creating a simple backdoor with bpftrace 🤯"
   description:  "Using eBPF in offensive security settings and mitigations"
   image: "https://embracethered.com/blog/images/2021/obpf.png"

 ---

+This post is part of a series about **Offensive BPF** that I'm working on to learn about BPF to understand attacks and defenses, click the ["ebpf"](/blog/tags/ebpf) tag to see all relevant posts.

+I'm learning BPF to understand how its use will impact offensive security, malware, and detection engineering.

 ![Offensive BPF](/blog/images/2021/offensive-bpf.png)

-This post is part of a series about **Offensive BPF** that I'm working on to learn about BPF to understand attacks and defenses, click the ["ebpf"](/blog/tags/ebpf) tag to see all relevant posts.
+One offsec idea that quickly comes to mind with BPF is to observe network traffic and act upon specific events.
+So, I wanted to see if/how `bpftrace`, a popular tool for running BPF programs, can be used to create potential backdoors, and what evidence to look for as defenders.

+Let's get going.

 # What is bpftrace

 `bpftrace` is a versatile tool used to create custom bpf programs without having to deal with too many low-level things.
 The [bpftrace's homepage](https://bpftrace.org/) calls it a "High-level tracing language for Linux systems", and it has a cute logo.

-It’s kind of **bpf Swiss army knife**.
+It’s kind of a **BPF Swiss army knife**.

 My goal was to start at a higher level to learn BPF basics, grasp what is possible and where limitations are. `bpftrace` seems perfect for that.

+![Offensive BPF](/blog/images/2021/pony.png)

 After building programs for a few days, I'm really getting the hang of it.

-![Offensive BPF](/blog/images/2021/pony.png)

-Let's explore `bpftrace` in an offensive setting and how misuse can be detected.

 ## Installation